fernando-romulo-silva/ant-common-tasks/README.md

 # Install

-First all, you need Java and Ant installed on your pc, whith ANT_HOME and JAVA_HOME.
+First of all, you need Java and Ant installed on your pc, with ANT_HOME and JAVA_HOME already configured.

 # How to Use